20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 -Maintain Optimal Water Parameters

-My personal experience has been that the Chili Rasbora tends to be somewhat delicate and sensitive to swings in the aquarium water’s parameters.
+In my experience, the Chili Rasbora tends to be somewhat delicate and sensitive to swings in the aquarium water’s parameters.

 Maintaining stable water chemistry is beneficial for the well-being of these fish.